Sid the Science Kid: Sid the Science Kid: The Movie (2013)

 Sid the Science Kid: The Movie is an animated film premiered on PBS Kids on (the same day that reruns of the show were added to sister network, PBS Kids Sprout).
 It featured the original voice cast of the series alongside special guest voice Christopher Lloyd as Dr. Bonanodon.

 In the film, Sid and his friends enter a contest and win a trip to a new science museum in town.
 Sid and Gabriela win the contest and are allowed inside the museum before it officially opens to the public.
 Along the way, they meet some new friends; such as Yangyang, Niuniu, and BobbyBot.
 However, BobbyBot malfunctions, causing the museum to be in total chaos and havoc, putting the grand opening of the museum in jeopardy.
 It's up to Sid and his friends to save the museum before it opens up.
 This also serves as the series finale of Sid the Science Kid.

+Reception

+Sid the Science Kid generally received positive reviews and has a 4 out of 5 stars on Common Sense Media.

+Impact on internet culture

+The show's song I'm Looking for My Friends!
+Has reached 560 million views on YouTube and has generated multiple memes, TikTok shorts dedicated to the song and the show and even a viral web-exclusive episode named Where Did I Come From?.

+Broadcast

+Due to Sid the Science Kids popularity, The show was broadcast in many channels like Discovery Kids (Latin America), CBeebies, Al Jazeera Media Network, American Forces Network, etc.

+Besides The United States, Sid the Science Kid also found a home in Latin America thanks to the spanish dub done in Chile and the I'm looking for My friends!
+Adapted into Mis Amigos Donde Estan?, this led to many memes where people tend to change the music with other trending songs.

+Merchandise and Live Show

+The success of Sid the Science Kid has also generated multiple products like shirts, toys, DVDs, etc. even a live show in 2014 called Sid the Science Kid Live: Let's Play!.